Yellow or red. The colours no footballer wants to see a referee

 ---|

-The information on the number of red cards, yellow cards and fouls for the clubs and players was all sourced directly from the official Premier League website which encompasses data from the inception of the league in 1992/93 up until February 22nd 2021:
+The information on the number of red cards, yellow cards and fouls for the clubs and players was all sourced directly from the official Premier League website which encompasses data from the inception of the league in 1992/93 up until the end of March 2025:

 Individual red cards – https://www.premierleague.com/stats/top/players/red_card